All comparisons

 Yes.
 Easy Takeoffs uses the same PDF measurement mathematics as PlanSwift and every other digital takeoff tool: set a known scale, then measure on-screen.
 The accuracy is determined by drawing quality and scale calibration, not by the software performing the calculation.
 Our users submit bids based on Easy Takeoffs measurements for residential, commercial, and industrial projects.

 Yes, for the takeoff measurement workflow.
-Easy Takeoffs competes directly with PlanSwift on measuring construction PDFs: linear, area, and count takeoffs with scale calibration and grouped exports.
-Where PlanSwift has an advantage is its built-in estimating with assemblies and trade databases.
-Where Easy Takeoffs has the advantage is price (free vs $1,749/year), platform (any browser vs Windows only), stability (cloud vs 32-bit desktop), and ease of use.
+Easy Takeoffs competes directly with PlanSwift on measuring construction PDFs: linear, polyline, area, count, and angle takeoffs with scale calibration and grouped exports.
+Where PlanSwift has an advantage today is its mature built-in estimating with assemblies and trade databases.
+Where Easy Takeoffs has the advantage is price (much less than $1,749 a year), platform (any browser vs Windows only), stability (cloud vs a 15-year-old desktop app), and ease of use.

 Start Your Free Construction Takeoff Today